Authors: MSc Claudia R.P. Münch-Yttereng a and Engineer Jan Ytterengb,

 For sweeteners like aspartame (ASP), they have not found such huge amounts related to emissions and in nature, but they exist.
 From an environmental perspective, however, the sweetener can pose an environmental threat, as genetically modified ingredients and bacteria are part of the production process.

-The reason why drugs like aspartame are not labeled as GMOs in Europe are due to the definition of what is considered GMO in the regulatory framework.
+The reason why drugs like aspartame are not labeled as GMOs in Europe is due to the definition of what is considered GMO in the regulatory framework.

 An outsider such as Scientific American explains this in a different way: